libc0607/openipc-realtek-wlan/README.md

 Known bugs/issues:
  -  Monitor RX can not decode any LDPC-encoded packet in any bandwidth.
 Maybe it's a firmware bug
+ -  Injecting LDPC-encoded packets is not working well.
+In most cases, it works, but only when injecting with certain MCS & packet length combinations, the packet does not go into the air.
+It could be some firmware or silicon bug.
+If it's not working, you can -- a. slightly change the packet length, b. change MCS, or c. just disable the LDPC
  -  No narrowband AP/STA support (needs additional firmware)